Campaign for the Abolition of Solitary Confinement

 Re: Solitary Confinement

-We wish to raise with you our concerns, widely shared by the public, on the continued use of solitary confinement in corrections.
+Now that Ontario is gradually returning to normal activities, we wish to raise with you our concerns, widely shared by the public, on the continued use of solitary confinement in corrections.
 Our aim is abolition, but we would hope to see major reforms achieved even short of that goal.
-We expect that the gross overrepresentation of Indigenous persons in solitary (already over-represented in the prison population) will not be curtailed short of legislation to abolish solitary.
+We expect that the gross over-representation of Indigenous persons in solitary (already over-represented in the prison population) will not be curtailed short of legislation to abolish solitary.

 The Supreme Court of Canada had agreed to hear this and the B.C. appeal on (Leask).
 This, we expected, would result in a concerted denunciation of solitary, at least over 15 days.
 To avoid this embarrassment, the federal government withdrew, using the excuse of effectively abolishing the use of solitary in federal prisons by the establishment of “structured intervention units.”
 This approach, through Bill C-83, is now in force and its effects are not yet known.
 We would predict that suicides and self-harm will decrease with its use, but we share the skepticism of many experts on corrections, that this is more of a cosmetic name change, with loopholes, than a full-scale elimination of the practice.
 Firm limits are lacking.